Radiologic Technology Mission

 Customer Satisfaction Policy

 Baker College is an institution focused on student satisfaction.
-To that end, any concerns or complaints regarding the radiologic technology program can be sent to the attention of the director of the program on the appropriate campus.
+To that end, any concerns or complaints regarding the radiologic technology program (including classroom cleanliness, facilities concerns, and program policies) can be sent to the attention of the director of the program on the appropriate campus.
 The director will investigate the complaint, consult with all parties involved and provide a response as soon as all information has been evaluated.
-The program director will inform the dean of the College of Health Science of the complaint, investigation and what actions have been taken.
+The program director will inform the dean of the College of Health Science of the complaint, and an investigation will be conducted with appropriate actions to ensure a resolution.

 If resolution cannot be reached at the level of the program director, the problem will follow the chain of command, beginning with the dean of the College of Health Science, followed by the chief academic officer/vice president of academics of the campus, the president of the campus and finally the president of the Baker College system.